 has been signed.
-Please verify with the Property Management Office.
+Please verify with the Property Management

-17. Can a non-resident park in my parking space while I'm out of town?
+17. Can a non-resident park in my parking space while I'm

 This would require either permission by the Property Management Office or the Board of Directors.

 18. Can you let a trade or delivery into my unit while I'm out?